The Human Truth Foundation

 Health:

 Somalia is a pretty unhealthy country.
-Somalia performs the best for its alcohol consumption rate27.
+Somalia performs the best when it comes to its alcohol consumption rate27.
 It does better than average in its smoking rate28.
-However Somalia performs less well in most areas.
+But that's it.
+Somalia has problems.
 It does worse than average in its adolescent birth rate29.
-It falls into the worst 20 when it comes to its average life expectancy11 and in its immunizations take-up30 (amongst the worst in Africa).
-And finally, it is second-from-the-bottom for its fertility rate13.
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+It falls into the worst-performing 20 when it comes to its average life expectancy11 and in its immunizations take-up30 (one of the worst in Africa).
+And finally, it is second-from-the-bottom in its fertility rate13.
+The prevalence of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in Somalia in 1990 was 47.1yrs, much lower than the global average of 64.6, and it was the worst in the world in 1991.
 It improved by +10yrs in the 30 years from then, better than the global average of +7.9yrs.

 Life Expectancy